 Summary Comment

-A landlord should avoid conduct that may be determined as a 'renoviction' by providing a clear and concise notice to a tenant, or tenants, consisting of an offer to return to the rental unit when renovation work is complete.
-If a landlord fails to provide such an offer, and found as done so with a bad faith illicit motive contrary to the RTA, significant fines may be imposed by the Landlord Tenant Board.
+A landlord should refrain from engaging in conduct that may be deemed a 'renoviction' by providing a tenant, or tenants, with a clear and concise notice containing an offer to reserve the right to return to the rental unit when renovations are complete.
+Failure to provide the opportunity to reserve the right to return, if shown as done so in bad faith, may result in significant fines, among other things, as imposed by Order of the Landlord Tenant Board.

-Theresa Forrest, Paralegal provides Landlord Tenant Board services for clients located in London, Woodstock, Guelph, Welland, St Catharines, among other places.
+Theresa Forrest, Paralegal provides Landlord Tenant Board services for clients located in London, London, Hamilton, Welland, Stratford, among other places.

 NOTE: A considerable amount of online searches for “lawyers in my area” or “top lawyer in” frequently indicate a search for prompt and proficient legal assistance instead of a particular job title.
 In Ontario, licensed paralegals fall under the same regulatory body as lawyers and are permitted to represent clients in specific litigation cases.
 Core elements of their role include advocacy, legal assessment, and procedural expertise.
 Theresa Forrest, Paralegal provides legal representation within its licensed scope, focusing on strategic positioning, evidence preparation, and compelling advocacy aimed at securing efficient and favourable outcomes for clients.